atomanyih/analog-synth/LOG.md

 - will start with simple: just an object in another file that is mutated
   - however, initialization code lives in `index`, which gets re-run every hot reload
-  - state would have to be initialized in the other file, not imperatively in `index.ts`
+  - state would have to be initialized in the other file, not imperatively in `index.ts

+ok maybe later. for now just better defaults

+#### sync

+sync values become less meaningful as frequency decreases

+I still need a better way to deal with this. maybe try the idea from yesterday: `t+i * refreshRate/dataLength`
+however, my guess is that this may totally change up the calibration of freq function. now this enters into "refresh rate" timescale?

+what exactly does this mean? compare
+`i + t / 20` frequency corresponds to pixels
+`t + i * timePerPixel`
+`timePerPixel = refreshTime / numPixels = (1000/60) / numPixels`
+prev, 1px ~= 1ms, now 1px =  1000 / 60 / 62,500 = ~0.2ms

+sync? or drift. the version I did for the canopy drifted and you could control the "drift" rate
+the first example above is more akin to "drift"

+maybe do trails next, tho